 In total, over 10,150 unique structurally diverse compounds were selected for the Life Chemicals Antiviral Library by 2D Similarity.

 Figure 1.
-Distribution of compounds from the LC Antiviral Library by 2D Similarity according to different virus types (A) and their targets (B).
+Distribution of compounds from the Antiviral Library by 2D Similarity according to different virus types (A) and their targets (B).

 Antiviral Library by Combined Ligand-Based and Structure-Based Approaches